-Westlaw and LexisNexis have thousands of people cataloguing cases, writing abstracts and headnotes, while Fastcase uses algorithms and artificial intelligence to do the same work.
+Westlaw, for example, has hundreds of people cataloguing cases and writing abstracts and headnotes, while Fastcase uses algorithms and artificial intelligence to do the same work.
 The result is that Fastcase can offer the same features, like primary and secondary sources and cite-checking, at lower cost.
 But it also means Fastcase can improve its results with a software update.

 The lower cost of Fastcase has also allowed bar associations to include Fastcase as a member benefit.
-This helped Fastcase spread to the point where, now, it is one of the most popular legal research platforms in the US.
-In fact, Westlaw and LexisNexis are now trying to compete with Fastcase by publishing their prices and offering lower-cost plans.
+This helped Fastcase spread to the point where it is now one of the most popular legal research platforms in the US, and Westlaw and LexisNexis are offering lower-priced plans.

 Fastcase also offers access to its primary law database, its Docket Alarm dockets and analytics, and its AI sandbox for data analytics, through its Legal Data API.

-These are powerful tools on their own, but through the Legal Data API Fastcase can enable other startups, like Casetext and ROSS Intelligence so they don’t have to divert resources from product development in order to build their own databases.
+The Legal Data API Fastcase has enabled other startups, like Casetext, so they don’t have to divert resources from product development in order to build their own databases.

 Acquisitions & Mergers